The Royal Parks

 Connecting young people with nature

-As public spaces open up again after lockdowns, we want to make sure young people get opportunities to rebuild lost learning and skills, particularly when it comes to nature and the environment.
+As public spaces opened up again after the Covid-19 lockdowns, we wanted to make sure young people were getting opportunities to rebuild lost learning and skills, particularly when it comes to nature and the environment.
 The Royal Parks charity is working with state schools from the local area in most need of extra support through their Green Futures project.
 A unique programme for 11 to 14 year olds and 16 and 17 year olds, Green Futures teaches about biodiversity and the climate emergency, helping young people feel more connected to green spaces and understand their value, in particular London’s Royal Parks.

 Developing our future green leaders